Luishb85/data-science/README.md

 ## 🎓 Context

-Maintained as part of my MBA in Data Science, AI & Analytics (USP ESALQ), combining my background in the financial sector with hands-on data tooling.
+Maintained as part of my post-degree in Data Science, combining my background in the financial sector with hands-on data tooling.